 RV Refrigerators vs. Residential Refrigerators

-The RV market is currently split between RV refrigerators and ones seen as more like residential refrigerators.
+The RV market is currently divided between RV refrigerators and residential refrigerators used in a motorhome.

 RV Refrigerators

-The typical RV refrigerator is built into the RV from the factory.
-It doesn’t have moving parts because it uses a process called absorption.
+A standard RV refrigerator is included with the motorhome as part of its factory specification.
+Conveniently, it doesn’t have moving parts because it uses a process called absorption.

 Residential Refrigerators

-The so-called residential refrigerators either rely exclusively on 120-volt power sources or they’re either two-way or three-way types.
+The so-called residential refrigerators either rely exclusively on 120-volt power sources or they’re two-way or three-way models.

-In the first case, these need a household power source in AC, so that’ll need to come from an RV inverter or an inverter generator to get the right kind of power.
+In the first case, these require a household power source in AC.
+That’ll need to come from an RV inverter or an inverter generator to get the right kind of power.

-In the second case, the two-way or three-way fridge options can be powered by propane gas, 12V, and 110V power options.
-This type of refrigerator has gained in popularity for dry camping aka boondocking due to its flexibility with how to power the refrigerator in all conditions.
+In the second case, the two-way or three-way fridges are run by propane gas, 12V, and 110V power sources.
+These types of refrigerators recently gained popularity for dry camping (boondocking) due to their flexibility in different situations.

 How Many Watts Does a RV Refrigerator Use?

-To figure out how many watts an RV fridge uses, a distinction is made with RV refrigerator wattage between starting watts and regular watts:
+To figure out how many watts an RV fridge uses, the RV refrigerator wattage is split between starting watts and regular watts:

 Regular Watts – Regular watts (and amps) are the more typical usage pattern for an appliance.
 This is where the watts and amps consumed per hour of operation are lower.

-As may now be clearer, when turning on an RV fridge, it will use an initial burst of power, and less once it’s up and running.
+To summarize, when turning on an RV fridge, it uses an initial burst of power, and less once up and running.
 This is also true once the refrigerated compartments and/or the frozen compartment have reached their intended temperatures.
-At this point, the refrigerator requires far less energy to maintain at this temperature level.
+At this stage, the refrigerator requires far less energy to remain at this temperature level.

-In the first instance, the refrigerator’s manual should provide details on energy consumption including the watts and amps for that model.
+In the first instance, the Dometic RV refrigerator manual should provide energy consumption estimates, including the watts and amps, for that model.

-These need to be Google’d and downloaded because few products come with printed manuals any longer.
+Product manuals need to be Google’d and downloaded.
+Few products come with printed manuals now.

-The watts (and amps) are broken down into different activities.
-Here’s a general guide for an RV refrigerator with a double-door running on a 110V/120V system (refrigerator size changes energy consumption dramatically):
+Here’s a general guide for Dometic RV fridges (or other RV refrigerators) with a double-door running on a 110V/120V system:

-Starting Up: A large RV refrigerator may require upwards of 1,000 watts from a 110V system to get up and running.
-Therefore, the generator and power system will need to reach this level of sustained wattage output to get the fridge operational after it’s been turned off.
-From an amp’s standpoint, it could need upwards of 10 amps or a little less.
+Starting Up: To get up and running, a large RV refrigerator may require upwards of 1,000 watts from a 110V system.
+Therefore, the generator and power system need to reach this level of sustained wattage output to get the fridge operational after it’s been turned off.
+From an amperage standpoint, upwards of 10 amps is often required.

-Running: Once past the initial starting up phase, a larger RV fridge may only consume up to 300 watts and sometimes as little as 120 watts for smaller ones.
-This means up to 5 amps, or less too.
+Running: Once past the initial starting-up phase, a larger RV fridge may consume up to 300 watts or as little as 120 watts for smaller models.
+In amperage, around 5 amps, or less is needed.

-Defrosting: The defrosting process, where the fridge will have a programmed operation for it, has far lower power requirements.
+Defrosting: The defrosting process, where the fridge follows a programmed operation, has far lower power requirements.
 Here under 100 watts is required and perhaps a couple of amps.

 Calculating and Converting Power Needs for an RV Fridge

-While electricity is confusing for many, it is possible to convert between different measurements.
-This is beneficial when a product manual gives one bit of information, or you find something online and need to convert it.
-Then you’ll be comparing apples with apples.
+While electricity is a confusing subject, it is possible to convert between different measurements.
+This is beneficial when a product manual gives one bit of information, or you find something online and you need to convert it.
+When doing so, you’ll be comparing apples to apples, rather than talking in cross-purposes.

-If you want to know the watts, but you only have volts and amps, then there’s an answer:
+If you want to know the watts, but only have volts and amps, then the formula below confirms how to discover the watts:

 If you’re coming up short on power availability, consider upgrading your generator to make up the slack.
-It can keep the refrigerator running in a pinch, but also recharge 12V battery packs if you haven’t driven much and they’re needing a top-up:
+In a pinch, the Honda Power Equipment 3,000W 120V EU3000IS keeps your refrigerator running.
+Also, it’ll recharge 12V battery packs if you haven’t driven much and they need a top-up:

 Read Also: How Long Will A 12 Volt Battery Run a Refrigerator?